 Right Off the Bat: A typical asphalt shingle roof will last anywhere from 15 to 25 years before requiring replacement.

-3-tab shingles are an OK option for temperate climates, but they are not at all suitable for storm-prone areas.
+3-tab shingles are an OK option for temperate climates, but they are not at all suitable for storm-prone areas like Florida.
 The maximum wind-uplift a 3-tab shingle roof can withstand is 60 MPH to 70 MPH.

-Note: When exposed to strong, direct sunlight and rapid temperature changes (thermal shocks) commonly associated with southern states and dessert climate zones (think Texas, Arizona, Oklahoma, Nevada, and parts of California dessert), asphalt shingles can develop cracks, resulting in a greatly diminished lifespan and premature failure.
+Note: When exposed to strong, direct sunlight and rapid temperature changes i.e., thermal shocks that are commonly associated with southern states and desert climate zones — think place like Texas, Arizona, Oklahoma, Nevada, and parts of California desert, asphalt shingles can develop cracks, resulting in a greatly diminished lifespan and premature failure.

-Architectural aka Dimensional Shingles are thicker and hence more durable and longer-lasting than their entry-level counterparts, three tab shingles.
-Most architectural shingle roofs will last anywhere from 15 to 25 years, depending on their environment.
+Architectural aka 30-Year and 40-year Dimensional or Laminate Shingles are thicker and hence more durable and longer lasting than their entry-level counterparts, three-tab strip shingles.
+Most architectural shingle roofs will last anywhere from 15 to 25 years, depending on the environment.

 Maximum wind uplift for most architectural shingle products is 110 MPH.
-With a special installation method and roof-frame bracing, the wind uplift rating can be increased to 130 MPH.
+With an enhanced 6-nail installation method and roof-frame bracing, the wind uplift rating can be increased to 130 MPH.
+The one exception is the GAF’s Timberline HDZ shingle that comes with the standard 130 MPH warranty, even when installed using the standard nailing method.

-Premium Shingles are normally fancier-looking asphalt shingles designed for premium homes.
+50 Year Premium Shingles are normally fancier-looking asphalt shingles designed for premium homes.
 A premium shingle is normally thicker and will last longer than a mid-range architectural shingle.
-Expected lifespan of a premium shingle roof is anywhere from 20 to 30 years, depending on the environment.
+Expected lifespan of a premium shingle roof is anywhere from 20 to 35 years with proper maintenance, depending on the environment.

-Wind uplift ratings for premium shingles are similar to architectural shingles.
-Premium shingles can also include special properties such as enhanced solar reflectance aka CoolRoof rating and impact resistance for hail prone areas.
+Wind uplift ratings for premium designer shingles are similar to architectural shingles.
+Premium shingles (like architectural shingles) can also include special properties such as enhanced solar reflectance aka CoolRoof rating and hail impact damage resistance for hail prone areas.

 See more details on various types of premiums shingles here: https://www.roofingcalc.com/gaf-vs-certainteed-roofing-shingles/